nyakowint/vc-premid/README.md

 - `music` -> **LISTENING**
 - `videos` -> **WATCHING**
 - Everything else falls back to **PLAYING**

+> [!NOTE]
-*Discord does not display timestamps nor the timebar on desktop/web for some reason.
+> *Discord does not display timestamps nor the timebar on desktop/web for some reason.
 You can check this yourself, it works just fine on mobile*

 ## Installation
 There are two versions of this plugin: